igordejanovic/rustemo/docs/src/builders.md

   When default builder is used, Rustemo will perform type inference for Abstract-Syntax Tree (AST) node types based on the grammar.
-The builder, AST types and actions for creating instances of AST nodes will be generated.
+The builder, AST types, and actions for creating instances of AST nodes will be generated.

 - **Generic tree builder**